 A few weeks ago I came across something intriguingly titled ‘gorilla bread’.
 After further research – ahem, disappearing into the black hole that is Pinterest – I discovered there are literally thousands of variations on this delight spanning the depths of the internet, mostly under the moniker monkey bread.
 What I’d like to know it, why did no-one TELL me about it?!
 Not knowing about this gastronomic delight makes me feel a little like the loser who didn’t realise gourmet donuts were a thing for the first five years they were ‘in’.

 Unfortunately most of the recipes I found began with a base of canned refrigerator biscuits, which don’t exist in Australia.
-I’m led to believe the origins of monkey bread sit firmly in the USA (oh, land of the tooth-achingly sweet baked goods), and the name stems from the fact you pick it apart after baking, somewhat as a monkey picks apart its food.
+I’m led to believe the origins of chocolate monkey bread sit firmly in the USA (oh, land of the tooth-achingly sweet baked goods), and the name stems from the fact you pick it apart after baking, somewhat as a monkey picks apart its food.
 Given the burnt-fingers scenario above, the name seems apt.

 Whatever you call it though, I was sold on the idea of reworking it as a combi steam oven recipe and have not been able to stop thinking about it ever since.